GillonPaterson/kManGroup-Api/README.md

-# WebService
+# kManGroup-Api

 ## Project Description

 This is the API for the kManGroup which is an example of an API functionally it works but practically as a project that is useful not so much.
+Although this is the backend to the project that contains a Mysql database and a java Api.

 ## How to start the WebService application